 Much like the pre-packaged meals, these also contain loads of sodium and artificial preservatives.
 These chemicals have been linked to a number of diseases, including heart disease and cancer.

-What to use instead: Cutting up meat at home or choosing preservative-free meat at the deli is a small change that create a much healthier lunch.
-If you are using meat you prepared at home, think about grilling or baking meat instead of frying.
+What to use instead: Cutting up meat at home or choosing preservative-free meat at the deli is a small change that creates a much healthier lunch.
+If you are using the meat you prepared at home, think about grilling or baking meat instead of frying.

 Other Lunch Ideas to Remember